osmond/plant-tracker/README.md

 Once you hit submit the plant appears in the grid and the upcoming calendar is updated.
 Any required fields are validated so you don't miss important info.

+## Water Calculation

+The form retrieves your local minimum and maximum temperatures from OpenWeather and calculates reference evapotranspiration (ET₀) using the Hargreaves equation:

+`ET₀ = 0.0023 × (Tavg + 17.8) × √(Tmax – Tmin) × RA`

+Coefficients for each plant type adjust ET₀ before estimating the daily water amount.
+The resulting values are auto-filled in the form but can always be overridden.

 ## Running Tests

 The project includes a minimal PHPUnit test suite for the API endpoints.